-Sufficient time should be taken to learn the "feel" of the vehicle/trailer combination before starting out on a trip.
+- the safety chains are connected properly. - all cargo in the trailer is secured safety in position. - the side mirrors provide a good rearward field of view without a significant blind spot. - Sufficient time should be taken to learn the "feel" of the vehicle/ trailer combination before starting out on a trip.
 In an area free of traffic, practice turning, stopping and backing up.

+$\nabla$ Driving with a trailer
-You should allow for considerably more stopping distance when towing a trailer.
-Avoid sudden braking because it may result in skidding or jackknifing and loss of control.

-Avoid abrupt starts and sudden accelerations.
-If your vehicle has a manual transmission, always start out in 1st gear and release the clutch at moderate engine rpm.

-Avoid uneven steering, sharp turns and rapid lane changes.

-Slow down before turning.
+- You should allow for considerably more stopping distance when towing a trailer.
+Avoid sudden braking because it may result in skidding or jackknifing and loss of control. - Avoid abrupt starts and sudden accelerations.
+If your vehicle has a manual transmission, always start out in first gear and release the clutch at moderate engine RPM. - Avoid uneven steering, sharp turns and rapid lane changes. - Slow down before turning.
 Make a longer than normal turning radius because the trailer wheels will be closer than the vehicle wheels to the inside of the turn.
-In a tight turn, the trailer could hit your vehicle.

-Crosswinds will adversely affect the handling of your vehicle and trailer, causing sway.
+In a tight turn, the trailer could hit your vehicle. - Crosswinds will adversely affect the handling of your vehicle and trailer, causing sway.
 Crosswinds can be due to weather conditions or the passing of large trucks or buses.
-If swaying occurs, firmly grip the steering wheel and immediately slow down gradually.

-When passing other vehicles, considerable distance is required because of the added weight and length caused by attaching a trailer to your vehicle.
+If swaying occurs, firmly grip the steering wheel and slow down immediately but gradually. - When passing other vehicles, considerable distance is required because of the added weight and length caused by attaching the trailer to your vehicle. - When backing up with a trailer, never accelerate or steer rapidly.
+When turning back, grip the bottom of the steering wheel with one hand and turn it to the left for a left turn, and turn it to the right for a right turn.

-Before going down a steep hill, slow down and shift into low gear in order to utilize the engine braking effect and prevent overheating of your vehicle's brakes.
-Do not make sudden downshifts.

-When going uphill on hot days, turn off your air conditioner to reduce the possibility of engine overheating caused by the added load of the trailer.

-Pay attention to your water temperature gauge.

-If your vehicle has an automatic transmission, avoid using the accelerator pedal to stay stationary on an uphill slope instead of using the parking brake or foot brake.
-This may cause the transmission fluid to overheat.
+• If the ABS warning light illuminates while the vehicle is in motion, stop towing the trailer and have repairs performed immediately by the nearest SUBARU dealer.

+$\nabla$ Driving on grades

+- Before going down a steep hill, slow down and shift into low gear in order to utilize the engine braking effect and prevent overheating of your vehicle's brakes.
+Do not make sudden downshifts. - When driving uphill in hot weather, the air conditioner may turn off automatically to protect the engine from overheating. - When driving uphill in hot weather, pay attention to the water temperature gauge needle (for all vehicles) and ATF OIL TEMP warning light (for AT vehicles) since the engine and transmission are relatively prone to overheating under these conditions.
+If the water temperature gauge needle approaches the OVERHEAT zone or the ATF OIL TEMP warning light illuminates, immediately switch off the air conditioner and stop the vehicle at the nearest safe place.
+Refer to "Engine overheat" section (chapter 8), and "Warning and indicator lights" section (chapter 3) in the owner's manual. - If your vehicle has a automatic transmission, avoid using the accelerator pedal to stay stationary on an uphill slope instead of using the parking brake or foot brake.
+That may cause the transmission fluid to overheat.
+Also, if your vehicle is equipped with an automatic transmission, avoid driving with the gear selector lever in "D" when towing a heavy trailer to prevent fluid overheating.

+$\nabla$ Parking on a grade